metomi/rose/sphinx/api/macros.rst

    For basic usage see the :ref:`macro tutorial <macro-dev>`.

-Validator, transformer and reporter macros are python classes which subclass from :py:class:`rose.macro.MacroBase` (:ref:`API <api-rose-macro-base>`).
+Validator, transformer and reporter macros are Python classes which subclass from :py:class:`rose.macro.MacroBase` (:ref:`API <api-rose-macro-base>`).

 These macros implement their behaviours by providing a ``validate``,